 this Weblog post to see the Oliver Stone-sized QuickTime movie he made scrolling from one end of his Dock to the other.

 At the risk of opening myself up to the kind of ridicule I heap upon Rob, here’s my own Dock, with explanations about what did and didn’t make the cut.
 You’ll note I go for a spartan approach.

 These are apps that were in the Dock of my MacBook Pro by default which I’ve since removed.

 Mail: Nothing against OS X’s built-in e-mail client, but it’s not my e-mail app, so it seemed silly to keep it around.

-iWeb: Two iLife apps I simply don’t use; plus I got tired of accidentally clicking on the iMovie icon every time I tried to hastily launch iTunes, so away it went.
+iMovie and iWeb: Two iLife apps I simply don’t use; plus I got tired of accidentally clicking on the iMovie icon every time I tried to hastily launch iTunes, so away it went.

 QuickTime: The only time I ever launch it is when I click on a .mov file.